fluencelabs/nox/docs/guides/kickstart.md

 Let's code!
 We want our `hello-world` to receive a username from, well, user, and greet the world on user's behalf.

-Open `src/main.rs` in your favourite editor:
+Open `src/main.rs` in your favorite editor:
 ```bash
 ~/hello-world $ edit src/main.rs
 ```

-You will see the following code, it's there by default:
+You will see the following code.
+It's there by default:
 ```rust
 fn main() {
     println!("Hello, world!");
 }
 ```

 It almost does what we need!
-But we need more, we need to read and print the user name along these lines.
+But we need more.
+We need to read and print the user name along these lines.
 So, delete all the code in `main.rs`, and paste the following:
 ```rust
 use std::env;